Located in Boulder, Colorado, Ku Cha House of Tea, formerly known as The Leaf, was established in 2005 to bring you the finest teas around the world.

 Free Tea Tasting Schedule

-Dragon Well Superior, Also called Long Jing, this is one of the top 10 Chinese green teas from Zhejiang Province.
-As the top grade of Dragon Well (Dragon Well has 11 grades from Superior and grade 1 - 10), it produces a brew of golden color, distinctive nutty aroma and full, round flavor.
+Dragon Well Superior, Also called Long Jing, this is one of the top 10 Chinese green tea from Zhejiang Province.
+As the top grade of Dragon Well (Dragon Well has 11 grades from Superior and grade 1 through 10), it produces a brew of golden color, distinctive nutty aroma and full, round flavor.
 This tea also contains the highest concentration of catechins (the major antioxidant element) among Chinese green teas.

 Upcoming tea classes

 Starting in September, Ku Cha will offer some new tea classes focused on some of the new types of tea we have recently imported from China!
 If you have ever been curious about the oolongs you are drinking or what makes puerh tea unique, these classes will be a great opportunity to go more in depth and sample some really special stuff.
 The classes will be held every Saturday morning from 10am-11am.
 They will be $20 per person (non-refundable) and they will be limited to a maximum of 6 people.
 Here is the schedule:

 Once an order has been placed, an automated confirmation email that includes the details of the order will be provided.
 The delivery period for an order is determined by our processing time (time between ordering the product to the time that the product leaves our warehouse) and the selected shipping method.

 Orders will be shipped within 24 business hours if the items are in stock.
 If the products are out of stock, we will notify you immediately and you may choose to cancel the order.

 www.KuChaTea.com does not process an order on weekends and holidays.
 Orders placed over the weekend and or on a holiday will be processed during the following business day.

 For international shipments, additional shipping costs may be charged at the time of shipping, if the charged shipping cost is lower than the actual, and or if additional tariff needs to be paid.